Danhausen: Ring of Honor (2019–2021)

-All Elite Wrestling / Return to ROH (2022–present)
+All Elite Wrestling / Return to ROH (2022–2026)

 Danhausen made his All Elite Wrestling (AEW) debut during a special episode of Dynamite called Beach Break on January 26, 2022.
 He appeared during the Lights Out match between Orange Cassidy and Adam Cole.
 Hours later, AEW President Tony Khan announced that Danhausen had signed with the company.
 He began having interactions with Hook.
-On the May 11, 2022 episode of Dynamite, Danhausen wrestled in his first ever AEW match, losing to Nese following a distraction from Sterling.
+On the May 11, 2022, episode of Dynamite, Danhausen wrestled in his first ever AEW match, losing to Tony Nese following a distraction from Mark Sterling.
 After the match, Hook would align with Danhausen after saving him from a beatdown from Nese and Sterling.
-The new tag team would make their debut on May 29 at the Double or Nothing Buy-In, defeating Nese and Sterling.
-Since then, Danhausen has allied himself with Orange Cassidy and the Best Friends.
-Danhausen was off AEW and ROH TV for all of 2024, but returned at ROH Final Battle at the Hammerstein Ballroom.
+The new tag team would make their debut on May 29 at the Double or Nothing Buy-In, defeating Nese and Sterling, after which Danhausen allied himself with Orange Cassidy and the Best Friends.
+Danhausen was off AEW and ROH TV for all of 2024, but returned at ROH Final Battle at the Hammerstein Ballroom in what would be his final appearance in AEW/ROH.
+In August 2025, Danhausen requested his release from AEW, but the company extended his contract into early 2026 to cover the time he missed due to a torn pectoral muscle in 2023.
+On February 28, 2026, Danhausen's profile was removed from AEW's official roster page, signaling his departure from the promotion.